HenkT28/pands-problem-set/README.md

 * [Other web sites] - I also used some other web sites as reference.
 Again they have been mentioned in the comments section of each of the scripts.

-* Finally on Github, I've created another repository that I not only used for storing handy and relevant Python scripts, but also to test some solutions for this assessment:
+* [Github] - Finally I've created another repository on GitHub, that I not only used for storing handy and relevant Python scripts, but also to test some solutions for this assessment:

 https://github.com/HenkT28/GMIT_Programming_Scripting.git